PPP3ngu1n/InformationSystemYear1/docs/testing.md

 ![Screenshot_3-4-2025_44034_127 0 0 1](https://github.com/user-attachments/assets/7eb029ad-3361-4e8b-90e1-3aeaecd6399c)

 Test Case 3: The map should load up in less than 5 seconds.
+Test Case 4: The system should show all of the CCTV on the map.

 | Use-Case ID | Requirement ID | Test Case | Status |